UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Background/Data_Storage.md

 - Backed up daily.

+## Temporary storage for jobs (TMPDIR)

+If the cluster you are on is not described in its about page as being diskless, the compute nodes will have local disks that can be written to during your job.

+This is because a local disk is faster to write to than a parallel filesystem.

+This location is created on the compute node when your job begins, and deleted again when it ends.
+You will need to copy the data back out of it before the end of your job into your Scratch.
+If your job fails or runs out of time, you will not be able to recover this data.

+- Location: `$TMPDIR`
+- Will only exist during your job and be deleted after.

 ## Filesystem retirement

 When filesystems or clusters are retired, they will eventually be decommissioned and we will not retain